 Indoor Air Quality

 We love blue skies and clean air here in Austin, Texas.
 And while we do what we can to limit pollution to ensure our outdoor air is clean, we may be entirely missing our indoor air, which is a huge mistake.
 As Americans, these days we spend much more time indoors than outdoors, and our home’s indoor air quality, or IAQ, is considered much lower than our outdoor air.
 In most cases, according to the U.S. Environmental Protection Agency (EPA), our home’s indoor air is compromised with indoor pollutants two to five times more than outdoor pollution levels.
-Fortunately, your AiRCO HVAC system can play a large role in helping to improve your indoor air quality.
+Fortunately, your AiRCO Heating and Air Conditioning HVAC system can play a large role in helping to improve your indoor air quality.

 What’s the Harm?

 Indoor air is vented inside from the outdoors.
 But that doesn’t necessarily mean the outdoors air is clean, nor does it mean once it’s in the house that it remains clean, even if it begins clean.
 The outside air can contain many pollutants that are now trapped inside your home and can make their way to you.
 On the other hand, if the outdoor air is clean, it can still become contaminated once inside.
 Indoor air can be affected by many factors, especially anything that releases particles or gas, or causes combustion.
 There are many sources falling under these categories, such as personal-care and cleaning products, building materials, air fresheners, furnishings, carpets, tobacco, fuel products (kerosene, gas, oil, coal, wood), and the list goes on.